Puma (German infantry fighting vehicle)

-The Schützenpanzer Puma (SPz Puma), meaning “Schützen-AFV Puma”, is a German infantry fighting vehicle (IFV), per the Panzergrenadier-doctrine, designed to replace the aging Marder IFVs currently in service with the German Army.
+The Schützenpanzer Puma (SPz Puma), meaning “Infantry fighting vehicle Puma”, is a German infantry fighting vehicle (IFV), per the Panzergrenadier-doctrine, designed to replace the aging Marder IFVs currently in service with the German Army.
 Production of the first batch of 350 vehicles began in 2010 and was completed in August 2021.
 A second batch of 229 Pumas received funding.
 Mass production began on 6 July 2009.
-The companies responsible for this project are Krauss-Maffei Wegmann and Rheinmetall Landsysteme, which created a joint venture, Projekt System Management GmbH (PSM).
+The companies responsible for this project are KNDS Deutschland and Rheinmetall, which created a joint venture, Projekt System Management GmbH (PSM).
 The Puma is one of the world's best-protected IFVs, while still having a high power-to-weight ratio.

 History

 Development

 The Puma (formerly also named Igel (hedgehog) and Panther) started as a follow-up project to the German 1996 "NGP" project (Neue Gepanzerte Plattformen, "New Armored Platforms").
 Its aim was to collect ideas for a common base vehicle that could be used for a variety of tasks including that of the APC, IFV, air defense and replacing and assisting the MBT in the frontline combat role.
 The NGP project was ended in 2001.

 The lessons learned were incorporated into the new tactical concept named neuer Schützenpanzer ("new IFV") in 1998.
 Planning for the Puma as the successor of the Marder began in 2002.
 That same year, the German Army (Heer) placed an order for the delivery of five pre-production vehicles and their logistics and training services at the end of 2004.
 On 8 November 2007, a budget of €3 billion to acquire 405 Pumas (excluding the five Pumas that had already been delivered to the German Army for trials) was agreed upon.

 On 6 December 2010, the first two serial vehicles were handed over to the German Bundesamt für Wehrtechnik und Beschaffung.

 The Puma successfully completed cold tests in Norway in 2012.
 In August 2013, two Pumas were airlifted to the United Arab Emirates for hot weather tests.
 Trials included suitability for hot weather operations, firing and driving maneuvers in desert conditions, as well as firepower and mobility evaluations.
 During the trials, the temperature profiles inside the vehicle were measured, then compared to the ambient temperature.

 On 13 April 2015, the Federal Office of Bundeswehr Equipment, Information Technology and In-Service Support (BAAINBw) granted authorization of use of the Puma IFV.
 This began a program to "train the trainers" on the first seven vehicles and additional ones until the end of the year, when a training center will be set up to put Panzer Grenadiers of mechanized infantry companies through a three-month course to familiarize them with their Pumas.
 The Puma officially entered service with the German military on 24 June 2015.